BachiMjavanadze/terminal-gui2/README.md

 "terminal.integrated.defaultProfile.windows": "Git Bash",
 ```

+### Example Configurations

-Below are some simple command examples to quickly evaluate the extension (at the end of the document you may find more practical commands for different frameworks).
+Below are some simple command examples to quickly evaluate the extension.
+Also, there are some more practical commands for different frameworks.

    - Note: when you create a new command or update an existing one, changes do not take effect immediately; You additionally need to click on the `Refresh` button or use the keybinding `ctrl+alt+p` (for Mac: `cmd+alt+p`):

 in the status bar:

    ![Image](https://raw.githubusercontent.com/BachiMjavanadze/terminal-gui2/refs/heads/main/src/media/refresh.avif)

+##### Examples:

 <details>
 <summary>📂 Simple Examples</summary>